View Joseph Lohin's Obituary on RepublicanHerald.com and share memories

 Joseph Lohin, 95, of Minersville, passed away Saturday, Aug.
 15, at Meadows Nursing, Dallas.

-In addition to his parents and wife, Helen, he was preceded in death by brothers, George Lohin, John Lohin, Michael Lohin, Stephen Lohin and Emil Lohin; sisters, Veronica Kostura, Mary Panchison, Irene Tkachyk and Helen Ann Kessler.

-Joseph is survived by a son, Joseph R. Lohin.
-He is also survived by a brother, Paul, husband of Jeanette Lohin; grandchildren, Steven Lohin and wife, Melody, Christopher Lohin and wife, Chrissy, Andrew Lohin and wife, Layla, and David Lohin; great-grandchildren, Aidan, Ryan, Nicholas and Nina; nieces and nephews.

 All are respectfully invited to attend a visitation from 9 to 10 a.m.
 Friday, Aug.
 21, at Mahal-Ritzel Funeral Home Inc., Minersville.
-A Divine Liturgy Office of Christian Burial will be celebrated at 10:30 a.m.
+A Divine Liturgy Office of Christian Burial will be celebrated 10:30 a.m.
 Friday at Ss.
 Peter & Paul Byzantine Catholic Church, Minersville, with the Very Rev. Gregory Noga officiating.
 Interment will be in Ss.
 Peter & Paul Byzantine Catholic Cemetery.
-Mahal-Ritzel Funeral Home Inc. is entrusted with the arrangements.
+In lieu of flowers, the family requests donations be made to Ss.
+Peter & Paul Church.
+Due to COVID-19, all recommended social distancing, mask requirements and public safety guidelines will be followed.
+Mahal-Ritzel Funeral Home Inc., Minersville, is entrusted with the arrangements.